HariSekhon/Nagios-Plugins/README.md

 ```
 [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:765)
 ```
+It can be caused by an issue with the underlying Python + libraries due to changes in OpenSSL and certificates.
 One quick fix is to do the following:
 ```
 pip uninstall -y certifi && pip install certifi==2015.04.28
 ```